Lyonel Feininger: Major retrospectives

 A major retrospective exhibition of Lyonel Feininger's work was put on in 2011–2012: Lyonel Feininger: At the Edge of the World opened initially at the Whitney Museum of American Art, June 30 through October 16, 2011, subsequently at the Montreal Museum of Fine Arts, January 1 through May 13, 2012.
 The exhibition is described as "the first in Feininger's native country in more than forty-five years, and the first ever to include the full breadth of his art" and as "accompanied by a richly illustrated monograph with a feature essay that provides a broad overview of Feininger's career..."
 Many critics have argued that the artist's work was at its most mature around 1910 in works in which the power of Feininger as illustrator balance his abstract side; however, we have to consider the possibility that Feininger used Cubism as a more artistically succinct tool to establish his version of the concept known as the objective correlative.

 An important retrospective exhibition of Lyonel Feininger's photographic work took place Germany and the USA in 2011–2012, from Berlin (Kupferstichkabinett, Staatliche Museen) to Cambridge, Massachusetts (Busch-Reisinger Museum), through Munich (Pinakothek der Moderne) and Los Angeles (J. Paul Getty Museum).

+From February 17 – May 28, 2017, the Fundación Juan March Madrid, Spain exhibited Lyonel Feininger (1871-1956), the first exhibition of his work in Spain.
+The "concentrated retrospective" included 399 of Feininger's works including painting, photography and model trains.
+A smaller version of the exhibit, Lyonel Feininger.
+Comics, Toys, Drawings and Paintings, was shown at the Museu Fundación Juan March Palma from 14 June - 14 October 2017.

+From 29 January - 18 June 2023, the Santa Barbara Museum of Art exhibited Lyonel Feininger/Andreas Feininger: The Modern Sea, The Modern City: Prints, Drawings, and Photographs from the Collection.
+The “exhibition compares and contrasts the visions of these two artists who depicted similar elements of their different worlds in entirely different media, but with the same effect of uniquely contributing to the advance of 20th-century Modernism and its forms and ideas.”

 From October 27, 2023 – February 18, 2024, the Schirn Kunsthalle Frankfurt, Frankfurt am Main, displayed Lyonel Feininger.
 Retrospective; in addition to paintings and watercolors, the exhibit included Feininger’s photographs, graphic works and caricatures.